dcrapis/oceandao-wiki/FAQ.md

   - Data Economy Challenge (DEC) offers prizes curated by expert judges from the community.
   - More information is at: https://oceanprotocol.com/fund

 ###

+- Q: I've submitted my project to Data Economy Challenge.
+Can I also submit it to OceanDAO?
+And what about the other way?
+- A: Yes, and yes!
+We encourage it.

+###

+- Q: I've submitted my project to Shipyard.
+Can I also submit it to OceanDAO?
+And what about the other way?
+- A: Yes, both ways.
+However please be transparent about it.
+That is, indicate in your Shipyard proposal that you've also submitted to OceanDAO, and vice versa.
+The curators for each will take this into consideration.

+###

 - Q: Is Ocean a governance DAO?
 Can we use it to change parameter x?